SFYMMIK/MySimpleOSKernel/README.md

     qemu-system-i386 -kernel build/kernel.bin
     ```

+## Using JustACCompiler

+- To compile a C file using `JustACCompiler`, use the `compile` command followed by the filename:
+    ```sh
+    root@/>> compile example.c
+    ```

+    This will compile `example.c` and output `example.c.out`.

-# This Project Is Licensed Under The GNU GENERAL PUBLIC LICENSE v3.0
+# Remember that this project is licensed under the GNU GENERAL PUBLIC License
-- so feel free to fork this project or to help me make it a real working ready to use kernel
+- so feel free to fork this project or just help me with building this kernel :)